firelightrpg/dropbox-playlists/README.md

       - Sarah Schachner (from the metadata)
       - Prey (from the metadata)
       - Cool (from the folder)
-   - Analysis - the character, emotion and spirit of the song is analyzed into four broad moods
+   - Analysis - the character, emotion and spirit of the song is analyzed into five broad moods
       - Dark
          - Ambient (rhythmically sparse), minor key
       - Light